 Sabah Hotel offers two in-house restaurants: one for local and international cuisine, and another specialised in Cantonese.

-Located in a neighbourhood 9km outside of Sandakan town, the D North Star Hotel is conveniently found in an area surrounded by many restaurants, banks, convenience stores and pharmacies.
+Located in a neighbourhood eight kilometres outside of Sandakan town, the D North Star Hotel is conveniently found in an area surrounded by many restaurants, banks, convenience stores and pharmacies.

 A standout in the area, the hotel offers day spa service, with sauna and steam room facilities.
-Something that comes in really handy after days of exciting nature exploration trips around Sandakan!
+This is definitely something that comes in really handy after days of exciting nature exploration trips around Sandakan!